JonmarCorpuz/SecondBrain/GCP - GKE.md

 * Uses the Container-Optimized OS, which is a hardened OS built by Google
 * The Kubernetes APIs need to be enabled in order to use the Kubernetes Engine
+* Integrated with Google Cloud Monitoring and Google Cloud Logging by default

 | GKE Feature | Description |
 | --- | --- |